MercuryWorkshop/anuraOS/README.md

 cd server
 npm start -- --auth
 ```
-If you started the server, Anura should now be running at `localhost:8000`.
+Anura should now be running at `localhost:8000`.

 ## App Development

 App development is highly encouraged!
 Good apps can even be added to the official workstore after review by an AnuraOS maintainer.
 Apps are stored in .app files which are read by AnuraOS to provide you, well, an app!

-For more information about developing an AnuraOS app visit [here](./documentation/appdevt.md)
+For more information about developing an AnuraOS app visit [here](./documentation/appdevt.md).

 ## Documentation